A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Introduction

 Three virtues of our proof compared to Dadarlat's broader result are as follows.
 First, our proof leads to a formula for asymptotic representations that cannot be perturbed to genuine representations (Proposition~\ref{rhon}).
-We use this formula to construct new examples of asymptotic representations that cannot be perturbed to genuine representations in Section~7.
+We use this formula to construct new examples of asymptotic representations that cannot be perturbed to genuine representations in Section~5.
 Second, our proof is relatively elementary and uses only basic group cohomology, instead of employing techniques used in the Novikov conjecture.
 Third, because we do not use these techniques, we do not require the existence of a $\gamma$-element.

 This paper is organized as follows.
 In Section~2 we will review relevant background information.
-In Section~3 we prove the main results (Theorems~\ref{coc2} and \ref{main}), and a formula for an asymptotic representation that cannot be perturbed to a genuine representation for a group satisfies the assumptions of the main theorems (Proposition~\ref{rhon}).
+In Section~3 we prove the main result (Theorem~\ref{coc2}), and find a formula for an asymptotic representation that cannot be perturbed to a genuine representation for a group satisfies the assumptions of the main theorems (Proposition~\ref{rhon}).
 We show that the main results apply to virtually polycyclic groups with non-torsion 2-cohomology (Corollary~\ref{polycresult}), and hence non-cyclic finitely generated torsion-free nilpotent groups.
-In Section~4 we give an alternate proof non-cyclic torsion-free finitely generated nilpotent groups satisfy the cohomological conditions from Section~3, which is useful for computing examples.
-In Section~5 we show how to recognize the cohomological conditions from generators and relations of a finitely generated group (Theorem~\ref{grmain}).
+In Section~4 we give an alternate proof non-cyclic torsion-free finitely generated nilpotent groups satisfy the cohomological conditions required for the main result, which is useful for computing examples.In Section~5 we show how to recognize the cohomological conditions from generators and relations of a finitely generated group (Theorem~\ref{grmain}).
 In Section~6 we give an abstract motivation for our formula, showing that it can be made from an induced representation of a finite quotient of a central extension of the original group (Theorem~\ref{cext2}).
 In Section~7 we illustrate our formula for the following groups: $\Z^2$ to show our methods can recover Voiculescu's matrices, a 3-step nilpotent group, and the polycyclic group $\Z^2\rtimes\Z$ where the action of $\Z$ on $\Z^2$ is induced by ``Arnold's cat map.''